freshpack/freshpack/README.md

 - React Router
 - Redux
 - Mobx

-including all required dependencies, configuration files, minimal sample applications and tool commands in the scripts section of package.json (instead of _react-scripts_).
+All required dependencies, configuration files, minimal sample applications and tool commands in the scripts section of package.json (instead of _react-scripts_).

 ## Installation
 (node v6 required)